Running Delegated Stake

 Before starting these steps, ensure your sequencer node infrastructure is set up (see Prerequisites).

-Follow these steps to configure delegated stake:
+Follow these steps to set up delegated stake:

 - Register your provider with the Staking Registry